cortical-iv/salted_vex_milk/readme.md

 - When deploying, set DEBUG to false, or at heroku to the empty string.

 ## To do for beta deploy
-- Tomorrow see if it ran at 4am
+- Update directory structure with templates/static structures for each module.
+- This fucking shit with the requests timing out is crazy.
+- Adjustable number of rows.
 - Update this and tell people.

 ## Wish list
-- When stats change, currently have to change the list of stats in tables/models/forms/utils/views/template dropdown.
+- Add row number to each row.
 - Add prestige nightfalls.
 Bungie may add this endpoint: https://github.com/Bungie-net/api/issues/304
-- Do proper x-browser testing:  https://developer.mozilla.org/en-US/Apps/Fundamentals/Audio_and_video_delivery/cross_browser_video_player
+- When stats change, currently have to change the list of stats in tables/models/forms/utils/views/template dropdown.
+- Make number of rows variable.
+This is actually nontrivial.

 ### Project structure (folders in project root directory)